ipavlic/apex-fp/README.md

 List<Account> matchingAccounts = Filter.match(prototype).apply(accountsToFilter);
 ```

-Object matching filter can be easier to read when there are multiple equality criteria then an equivalent field matching filter:
+Object matching filter can be easier to read when there are multiple equality criteria then an equivalent field matching filter.
+Compare the above with:

 ```java
 List<Account> matchingAccounts = Filter.field(Account.Description).equals('Test').also(Account.AnnualRevenue).equals('50000000').apply(accountsToFilter);
 ```

-#### Limitations :warning:
+#### :warning: Limitations

 Fields that are present on the *prototype* object must also be available on the list which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.